varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 This will help verify both to yourself AND to the person reviewing the code that the API you designed captured the full functionality of the target CSS property.

-* You MUST add an assertion for every single enum value exposed by your class.
+* You MUST add an assertion for every single keyword value exposed by your class.
 * You SHOULD try to cover as many unique cases as possible for dynamic `of` methods.
   * A good rule of thumb is to look at the associated MDN documentation and many / all the examples they share there.